Your readiness score is in. Here's how to close the gap.

 Your CCW class was three hours and fifty rounds at seven yards.
 Required by the state.
 Designed by a committee.
 Built to issue a permit — not to issue readiness.

 So you sign up for the $30 a month plan and tell yourself you are covered.
-Eight hundred thousand other guys did the exact same thing.
+Hundreds of thousands of other guys did the exact same thing.
 The whole industry only works because they know most of you will never actually train — insurance is the floor you fall to, not the foundation you stand on.

 The Weekend Tactical Course